openstack-archive/senlin/doc/source/user/membership.rst

 There are several ways to make a node a member of a cluster.
 When creating a node using command :command:`openstack cluster node create`, you can specify the option :option:`--cluster` to tell Senlin to which cluster the new node belongs.
-Please refer to :ref:`guide-nodes` for detailed instructions.
+Please refer to :ref:`ref-nodes` for detailed instructions.

 Adding Node(s) to A Cluster